...in a galaxy far, far away....

 Meanwhile, Williams’ score builds on the original with new themes and flourishes.
 The first time we hear “The Imperial March” and get the establishing shots of the geometric layout of Vader’s cockpit and the Imperial fleet is perhaps the most breathless, audiovisually brilliant few minutes of the entire Star Wars series.

 As for what doesn’t work, it’s a short list, but not an empty one.
 Most dull for me is Leia and Han’s never-ending chase from Vader and the Empire’s fleet.
 In particular, I find Lando Calrissian to be a major whiff — his time is too rushed for his character to mean anything to us or for his betrayal to sting too hard.
-Cloud City, too, has some phenomenal sets but feels less iconic and alive than any other major setting of the series to date.
+Cloud City, too, has some phenomenal sets but feels less iconic and alive than any other major setting of the series through two films.

 I also somewhat resent that the movie’s big paternal twist, great though it is at deepening Vader’s and Luke’s arcs, makes this too much of a “chosen one” saga where the original’s protagonists felt like a bunch of nobodies, scrappy underdogs trying to grind the system to a halt.
-Vader, too, loses a layer as head evil honcho, where in the original he felt like a wildcard secret agent of mysterious repute and power.
+Vader, too, loses a layer as he’s reimagined as a head evil honcho, where in the original he felt like a wildcard secret agent of mysterious repute and power.

 - Review Project: 2009 Top 100